kytk/tame-q/README.md

     - Example: If the `ID` is `CON_001`:
         - T1-weighted image: `CON_001_t1w.nii.gz`
         - PET image: `CON_001_pmpbb3_dyn.nii.gz`
   As TAME-Q is primarily developed for analyzing PM-PBB3 PET data, the filename suffix is currently fixed as `pmpbb3_dyn`.
 Even for images acquired using other tracers, this naming convention should be followed.
-However, plans are in place to make filename recognition more flexible in the future.
+However, it is planed to make filename recognition more flexible in the future.

 ## Running TAME-Q
 - Navigate to the directory containing the prepared files and run the following command: